Post four of fourteen, in section About Awakening

 Leaving the Cave

-The first one is just leaving the cave and getting into the world.
-It’s about getting out of your fixed perception of reality.
-This requires you to let go of your mind’s ideas of what experience is and open to something else.
+The first phase is just leaving the cave and getting into the world.
+This happens by getting out of your fixed perception of reality, which requires letting go of your mind’s ideas of what experience is and being open to what was previously in shadow.

-It requires you to get into your body, heart and soul.
+This requires you to really get into your Body, Heart and Soul.
 To feel the direct experience of being in touch with these parts of yourself.
-Not the mind’s ideas of them, the actual expression.

-For example, working with a client who has a desire to make progress on the spiritual path, we can bring the concept of ‘desire to make progress on the spiritual path’ into the present moment by: locating where it shows up in the body, finding images or symbols it brings up and feeling into what concepts and social structures it is connected to in their system.
-This shows the person how they are immersed in their embodied experience and gives us the capacity to work with these different pieces at different levels of their being.
+For example, working with someone who has a desire to make progress on the spiritual path, we can bring the concept of ‘desire to make progress on the spiritual path’ into the present moment by locating where it shows up in the body, finding images or symbols it brings up, and feeling into what concepts and social structures it is connected to in their system.
+This shows the person how they are immersed in their embodied experience and gives us the capacity to work with these different pieces at different levels of their being rather than for them to take their projected reality as the truth.

-Rather than being on the level of ideas, we are working in someone’s immediate experience.
+Rather than working on the level of ideas, we are working in someone’s immediate experience.

-The second phase is opening to something bigger than you.
-To avoid going back into the cave during this phase, it’s important that opening to something bigger is the direct experience of the actual thing, rather than the idea of the thing.
-This phase builds on the first phase by focusing on connecting to immediate experience, but opening this wider than your personal experience.
+The second phase is opening to the transpersonal.
+To avoid going back into the cave during this phase, it’s important that the opening to something bigger is a direct experience of the actual thing rather than an idea or projection of the thing.

 Conclusion

-Meditation practice and awakening is about being able to meet more of experience in its fullness – whether that be mystical non-dual states or deeply personal aspects of yourself.
+Meditation practice and awakening are about being able to meet more of experience in its fullness, whether that be mystical non-dual states or deeply personal aspects of yourself.
 It’s about broadening the range of experience that you are able to be present with and aware of.
-It’s about being present instead of sleep-walking through life, having very fixed ideas about reality or sweeping things under the carpet.

-A full practice or awakening requires you to work at all these different levels – body, heart, mind and soul; and through all these different processes – cycling, soul retrieval and purification.
-There is no single source of truth, or single root cause of all suffering.
+A full practice or awakening requires you to work at all these different levels – Body, Heart, Mind and Soul – there is no single source of truth, or single root cause of all suffering.